felixge/node-ar-drone/CONTRIBUTING.md

 ### AR Drone 1.0

-I don't have a 1.0 AR Drone, but if you have one, I'd be open for patches to ensure compatibility.
+It [appears](https://github.com/felixge/node-ar-drone/issues/11#issuecomment-9402270) that this library is compatible with 1.0 drones as well, but feel free to submit bugs / patches if you find any problems.

 ### Fixing bugs